 “In OAC (Owner-Architect-Contractor) meetings, we can point to potential problems visually rather than just describing them as best we can,” Freitas said.
 “As a result, issues are understood and addressed more quickly.”

-To learn more about how OpenSpace helped Level 10 Construction document sites five times faster than if the company had used other 360 photo documentation products, feel free to reach out to me directly at firstname.lastname@example.org or send me a message here on Linkedin.
+To learn more about how OpenSpace helped Level 10 Construction document sites five times faster than if the company had used other 360° photo documentation products, download the case study.
+To take the next step, feel free to reach out to email@example.com.